Girls! Girls! Girls!: Notes

+Pamela Tiffin was asked to play Laurel Dodge, but turned down the role.

 Soundtrack

 Reception

 A review in Variety wrote that the film put Presley "back into the non-dramatic, purely escapist light musical vein," adding, "Essentially, Presley plays himself in the breezy sea session.
 He handles the role capably, though one would hardly expect a hardened fisherman to be as soft, smooth and white as the one Presley depicts.
 The character has little depth, but he is pleasant."
 The Monthly Film Bulletin wrote that the songs were "strung very pleasantly on a story-line of disarming simplicity and bedded comfortably in a stretch of gently fizzing repartee."
 Margaret Harford of the Los Angeles Times called it "no better or worse than previous Elvis epics."
+American-based Jewish magazine The Forward has acknowledged that the film's song "The Walls Have Ears," also translated as "Vent hobn oyern," referred to a Yiddish phrase which warns how "someone's always listening."